 - In certain states, new laws prohibit tanning bed use by anyone under the age of 18 because of the harmful effects.

 - Few young people have a vitamin D deficiency.
 You get enough vitamin D from food and daily comings and goings.
 If you’re concerned, ask your doctor to check your child’s levels.

 Still getting pushback?
 Suggest a safe alternative — spray tans, lotions or other self-tanning products.
 And, offer to foot the bill.

 These products provide the same bronzed look as tanning beds — without skin cancer risks, nasty moles or leathery skin.

 Hold your ground.

 “Parents need to set limits for their children,” Hughes says.
 “Tanning beds are too dangerous for you to back down.”

-So, get comfortable in your own non-tanned skin and stand your ground.
-It could save your child’s life.
+So, teach your kids to get comfortable in their own non-tanned skin and stand your ground.
+It could save their life.